AnuragSharma9302/AI-powered-resume-Optimizer/README.md

+**AI-powered resume optimizer**

 # Craftify

-**AI-powered resume optimizer + job matcher**

-CareerCraft AI is an easy-to-run Streamlit app that helps job seekers optimize resumes for Applicant Tracking Systems (ATS), tailor resumes to specific job descriptions, and discover personalized job suggestions.
-Built for practical results — not fluff.
+tt is an AI-powered platform designed to assist job seekers in optimizing their resumes for Applicant Tracking Systems (ATS) and tailoring them for specific job descriptions.
+It also includes features for job searching and provides personalized job suggestions.

 ---